Death Riders: Death Riders (2024–present)

-Rebrand; Jon Moxley's leadership (2024-present)
+Rebrand and Moxley's fourth world title reign (2024–2025)

 While Danielson and the BCC resumed feuding with The Elite, Moxley, who returned from hiatus on the August 28 episode of Dynamite, initially did not appear with his BCC allies and instead began a feud with Darby Allin, while forming an alliance with Marina Shafir in the process.

 On September 7 at All Out, after Danielson retained the title against Jack Perry, Castagnoli and Moxley attacked Danielson while feigning celebration and attempted suffocation with a plastic bag, turning into heels once again and kicking Danielson out of the group.
 After turning on Danielson, Moxley took over leadership of the BCC with Pac and Shafir as the newest additions.

 On September 25 at Grand Slam, Moxley would defeat Darby Allin with Allin's guaranteed AEW World Championship match on the line.
 On October 12 at WrestleDream, Moxley defeated Danielson to win the AEW World Championship for the record-setting fourth time and ending Danielson's full-time career.
 On the November 6 episode of Dynamite, the BCC officially rebranded to the Death Riders, a nod to Moxley's nickname in NJPW as well as the name of his finisher.

 Moxley would successfully defend his title with assistance from the other members against the likes of Orange Cassidy at Full Gear on November 23, Cassidy, "Hangman" Adam Page, and Jay White in a four-way match at Worlds End on December 30, Powerhouse Hobbs at Dynamite: Maximum Carnage on January 15, 2025, Cope twice at Revolution on March 9 and on the March 19 episode of Dynamite in a street fight, and Swerve Strickland at Dynasty on April 6.

 On the April 9 episode of Dynamite.
 Pac suffered a foot injury during his match with Swerve Strickland and would be out indefinitely.
 On April 16 at Dynamite: Spring BreakThru, Castagnoli and Yuta with Moxley filling in for an injured Pac lost the trios titles to Powerhouse Hobbs and The Opps (Samoa Joe and Katsuyori Shibata), ending their reign at 234 days.
-Moxley retained the world title against Samoa Joe in a Steel Cage match at Dynamite: Beach Break, with the assistance of Gabe Kidd, who would remain associated with the Death Riders going forward as a "hired mercenary", though not as an official number.
+Moxley retained the world title against Samoa Joe in a Steel Cage match at Dynamite: Beach Break, with the assistance of Gabe Kidd.
+After Beach Break, Kidd was referred to as a "hired mercenary" for the Death Riders, teaming with and assisting the stable in matches without being recognized as an official member.
 On May 25 at Double or Nothing, the Death Riders teamed with The Young Bucks, losing to Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) in an Anarchy in the Arena match.
 On July 12 at All In, Castagnoli and Yuta with Gabe Kidd failed to regain the trios titles from The Opps, while Moxley lost his title to Adam Page, ending his reign at 273 days.
 On the July 30 edition of Dynamite, Moxley failed to regain the world title from Page in a rematch with the stipulation of everyone being banned from ringside.